tguerin/7omtech.io/_posts/2025-12-06-testreviewer.md

 Check it out here: **[https://testreviewer.ai](https://testreviewer.ai)**

-If you find a bug, or if you think a feature is missing, just shoot me a mail at **hi@testreviewer.ai**.
+If you find a bug, or if you think a feature is missing, join our [Discord](https://discord.gg/MBEGcXXR) or shoot me a mail at
+**hi@testreviewer.ai**.

 **Happy reviewing,**